How should I record my COGS in my books?

 In other words, even if you file your tax return on a cash basis, your COGS deduction would generally be calculated based on the sales-based COGS, not purchase-based COGS.

 In recent years, tax laws were changed to allow for exceptions for certain inventory-based businesses.
-One of these exceptions allows you to deduct COGS based on purchases (pure cash basis) if you meet certain conditions, including: (1) you made a special tax election to report inventory on a cash-basis, and (2) you don't actively record the value of your inventory (although inventory count is OK).
+One of these exceptions allows you to deduct COGS based on purchases (pure cash basis) if you meet certain conditions, including: (1) your average sales from the past three years are under a certain threshold, and (2) you don't actively record the value of your inventory (although inventory count is OK).

 To prevent any issues in qualifying for this exception, please confirm with your CPA if an election was made to report inventory on a cash basis under Treas.
 Reg. §1.471-1(b).
 If yes, choose the purchase-based COGS to record COGS each month.